Is Samsung's Writing Assist in Keyboard Becoming Paid? Here's the Truth

 So what's the bottom line here?
 Is Samsung's Writing Assist really becoming paid, and should you be concerned?

-The truth about Samsung's Writing Assist becoming paid is nuanced.
-Based on all available evidence, here's what we can confidently say:
+The truth about Samsung's Writing Assist becoming paid is nuanced and evolving.
+Based on all available evidence as of January 2026, here's what we can confidently say:

 The rumors and concerns aren't baseless - they stem from Samsung's own statements about exploring monetization options.
 However, these have been somewhat overblown in social media discussions and tech forums.